nrkno/sofie-core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-description: Use this if you've found a bug
+about: Use this if you've found a bug
 title: "Bug Report: [Short description of the bug]"
 labels: 🐛bug
 assignees: ''